mklarqvist/libflagstats/README.md

 | Samtools – CRAM | 4m 50.68s  | 6.36    |
 | flagstats       | 0.72s      | 2569.53 |

-We also directly compared the potential speed of the naive subroutine in samtools againt these functions if efficient column projection would be available (rewrite).
+We also directly compared the potential speed of the naive flagstat subroutine in samtools againt these functions if samtools would be rewritten with efficient column projection and the compression method changed to LZ4.
 In this context, these functions are still 6.58-fold faster.

 | Approach             | Time   | Speedup |
 |----------------------|--------|---------|